exalearn/colmena/docs/how-to.rst

             thinker.join()
         finally:
             # Send a shutdown signal to the task server
-            client_queues.send_kill_signal()
+            ueues.send_kill_signal()

         # Wait for the task server to complete
         doer.join()

-The above script can be run as any other python code (e.g., ``python run.py``) once you have started Redis (e.g., calling ``redis-server``).
+The above script can be run as any other python code (e.g., ``python run.py``)

 We have described configuration options for task server and thinker applications earlier.
 The key options to discuss here are those of the communication queues.

-The :meth:`colmena.redis.queue.create_queue_pairs` function creates Redis queues with matching options for the thinking application (client) and task server.
+The :meth:`~colmena.queue.python.PipeQueues` object manages communication between Thinker and Task Server.
-These options include the network address of the Redis server, a list of "topics" that define separate queues for certain types of tasks, and a few communication options, such as:
+It takes a few options in addition to the topics of tasks, such as

 - ``serialization_method``: Whether to use JSON or Pickle to serialize inputs and outputs.
   Either may produce smaller objects or provide faster conversion depending on your data types.
-- ``keep_inputs``: Whether to retain inputs in ``Result`` object after task has completed.
+- ``keep_inputs``: Whether to retain inputs in the :class:`~colmena.models.Result` object after task has completed.
-  Removing inputs could speed communication but may complicate debugging.
+  Removing inputs could speed communication but may complicate steering logic.